GeekSilver/teamwork-ui/README.md

 # teamwork-ui
-This the front-end part of the teamwork app that consumes [teamwork-api] (https://teamwork-rest-api.herokuapp.com/teamwork/v1/api-docs/).
+This is the front-end part of the teamwork app that consumes [teamwork-api] (https://teamwork-rest-api.herokuapp.com/teamwork/v1/api-docs/).

 Find the hosted version [HERE] (https://secret-everglades-27275.herokuapp.com) and Login with the credentials